Putnam-Lab/Lab_Management/Lab_Resources/Equipment_Protocols/Titrator_Protocols/Ordering-Returning_Solutions_Protocol.md

     401-874-9510
     * Tape this informaiton on the package so it is easily read.
 1. Email the CRM Lab to notify their lab of an upcoming delivery.
 Include the contents of the shipment (i.e. solution type, batch number, and number of bottles for each).
-1. Drop the package(s) off at the loading dock for UPS.
+1. Drop the package(s) off at the loading dock for FedEx.